joeywakeman/Renewable_Energy_Data_Analysis/README.md

 # Exploratory Data Analysis of Renewable Energy Since 2000
-In this project, I clean, explore, and visualize a dataset of global renewable energy metrics since the year 2000.
+In this project, I clean, explore, and visualize a dataset of global renewable energy metrics since the year 2000 using python (pandas, matplotlib, and seaborn).

 ## Goals